Filtering Automations

 From there, you can:

 Write your filter in plain English -- something like "donors who gave more than $100 and live in Ohio."
-Automation filters are expressed using the , but a little help from Daisychain's AI assistant prevents you from having to learn or understand how to code these filters manually.
+Automation filters are expressed using the JMESPath query language, but a little help from Daisychain's AI assistant prevents you from having to learn or understand how to code these filters manually.
 After writing your filter in plain English, just click the "Convert to JMESPath" button to try out Daisychain's AI Assistant

 Write or edit the JMESPath code directly in the "JMESPath Expression" box.

-Click the link to the "JMESPath Playground" where you can test out your JMESPath code.
+To access the JMESPath Playground where you can test out your JMESPath code, follow these steps:

 Below are are few examples of JMESPath code, but please reach out to support if you have questions about how to use this feature, or need help writing JMESPath code to filter your triggers.